AdobeDocs/experience-manager-65.es-ES/help/forms/using/prepopulate-adaptive-form-fields.md

 ---
-title: Rellenar previamente campos de formulario adaptables
+title: Rellenar previamente los campos de un formulario adaptable
 seo-title: Prefill adaptive form fields
 description: Utilice los datos existentes para rellenar previamente los campos de un formulario adaptable.
 seo-description: With adaptive forms, you users can prefill basic information in a form by logging in with their social profiles.
 This article describes how you can accomplish this.